cschladetsch/RustFindAndReplace/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+## 🏗️ Build Status

+Built with Rust 2021 edition for stability and modern language features.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

 - Built with [Rust](https://www.rust-lang.org/)
 - Uses [regex](https://crates.io/crates/regex) for pattern matching